SFDO-Tooling/MetaDeploy/docs/running_docker.rst

     value `metadeploy` for the user.

 MetaDeploy needs a connection to the GitHub API to fetch repositories for installation.
-This can be set up using a personal GitHub account by setting GITHUB_USERNAME and GITHUB_PASSWORD, or using a GitHub App by setting GITHUB_APP_ID and GITHUB_APP_KEY.
+This can be set up using a personal GitHub account by providing your personal access token.

 GITHUB_TOKEN:
     This represents the users github personal access token.
 If you need to